-How To Quiet Your Mind
+How To Quiet Your Mind For Yoga

-Yoga is not only physically challenging, but mentally challenging as well.
+Yoga is not only physically challenging but mentally challenging as well.
 In fact, perhaps one of the hardest parts of a yoga practice is learning how to quiet the mind in moments of stillness.
 While different yoga styles offer different things, almost all of them will incorporate moments of stillness or meditation.

 - you lie on your back in gentle relaxation